Resinchem/Matrix-Clock-ESP32/README.md

 - Countdown Timer:
   - Set a starting time as short as 1 second or up to 99 minutes, 59 seconds
   - Different customizable colors for paused, running and final minute
+  - Onboard buzzer sounds when time expires (can be disable in settings)
   - Start, stop and reset via web app, API or by physical push buttons

 - Text Display: